Our governance

 Around 100 Law Society Council members and 300 elected and appointed members help to set the strategic direction of the Law Society.

-Our Council is supported by a main board and several committees.
+Our Council is supported by a Board and several committees.

 We have three elected office holders: the president, vice president and deputy vice president.